 During your job interview, you will want to showcase your knowledge of analytics techniques using the SAS data science tool.
 However, SAS questions could get quite granular.
 If your interviewer asks you something as specific as, “How do you delete duplicate observations in SAS?”, you’ll need to think through the actual steps, which might be hard to do unless you’re in front of a computer.
 For that reason, you might also want to be prepared to show your understanding of the software as a tool used by data analysts who play a role that’s a unique blend of science, IT, and business.

 Looking forward to a career in Data Science?
-Check out the Data Science Bootcamp Program and get certified now.
+Check out the Data Science Certification and get certified now.

 SAS Interview Questions